NutekSecurity/learn-c/README.md

 1. Not checking return values: C functions often return error codes or null pointers to indicate errors or failure.
 Failing to check these return values can lead to undefined behavior or other problems in your program.

-2.Using uninitialized variables: Using uninitialized variables can lead to unpredictable behavior, as the value of an uninitialized variable is undefined.
+2. Using uninitialized variables: Using uninitialized variables can lead to unpredictable behavior, as the value of an uninitialized variable is undefined.

-3.Ignoring compiler warnings: Compiler warnings indicate potential problems in your code that you should fix.
+3. Ignoring compiler warnings: Compiler warnings indicate potential problems in your code that you should fix.
 Ignoring these warnings can lead to bugs or other issues in your program.

 4. Using magic numbers: Magic numbers are hard-coded constants that appear in your code without explanation.
 Using magic numbers can make your code harder to understand and maintain.

-5.Not freeing dynamically allocated memory: If you allocate memory dynamically using functions like malloc or calloc, you should free it when you're done with it using the free function.
+5. Not freeing dynamically allocated memory: If you allocate memory dynamically using functions like malloc or calloc, you should free it when you're done with it using the free function.
 Failing to do so can lead to memory leaks and poor performance.

-6.Using unsafe functions: Some C functions are considered unsafe because they can cause buffer overflows or other security vulnerabilities if used improperly.
+6. Using unsafe functions: Some C functions are considered unsafe because they can cause buffer overflows or other security vulnerabilities if used improperly.
 Examples include gets, strcpy, and scanf.

-7.Not handling errors properly: When your program encounters an error, it's important to handle it properly to avoid undefined behavior or other problems.
+7. Not handling errors properly: When your program encounters an error, it's important to handle it properly to avoid undefined behavior or other problems.
 This might involve logging an error message, returning an error code, or taking some other appropriate action.